-- Devices are connected to the same network.
+- Devices are signed into the same Mylio account and connected to the same network.

-- Devices have Mylio running (and in the foreground on mobile devices).
+- Devices have the latest version of Mylio running (and in the foreground on mobile devices).

 If your devices are not able to join the same network, ghost images can be resolved in the following ways:

 - Use an intermediary device, such as an external hard drive or mobile device as a Mylio device that moves between the two sources holding the originals (or desired quality).